michaelhenkel/dockstack/README.md

 The container application configurations rely on predictable ip addressing.
 Per default docker reassignes new ip addresses in case a container is stopped and restarted.
-Chaning ip addresses will break most of the applications.
+Changing ip addresses will break most of the applications.
 Therefore the containers are started without networking and ovs-docker is used to provide networking to a container:

 ```